maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 This page provides information when upgrading to newer versions of the Spring Framework.
 If you find items not covered yet, please raise a [ticket in JIRA](http://jira.springsource.org) or submit a pull-request against this page.

-### Currently supported generations: 3.2 and 4.0
+### Currently supported generations: 3.2, 4.0 and 4.1
 Note that the 3.0.x and 3.1.x lines have been retired already, with no support available anymore.
-We strongly recommend an upgrade to the latest Spring Framework 3.2.x release, and suggest an early upgrade to the 4.0.x line: http://projects.spring.io/spring-framework/
+We strongly recommend an upgrade to the latest Spring Framework 3.2.x release, and suggest an early upgrade to the 4.1.x line: http://projects.spring.io/spring-framework/ - note that 4.0.x will be retired soon as well, in favor of 4.1.x, so at this point, please upgrade to the latest 4.1.x release directly.

 ## Migrating to Spring Framework 4.0 / 4.1
 For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) and [New Features and Enhancements in Spring Framework 4.1](http://docs.spring.io/spring-framework/docs/4.1.x/spring-framework-reference/htmlsingle/#new-in-4.1) in the reference documentation.